aler9/dctk/README.md

 dc-tth [<flags>] <filepath>

 Compute the Tiger Tree Hash (TTH) of a given file.

-Flags:
-  --help  Show context-sensitive help (also try --help-long and
-          --help-man).

-Args:
-  <filepath>  Path to a file
 ```

 ```
 dc-search --hub=HUB --nick=NICK [<flags>] <query>

 Search files and directories by name in a given hub.

-Flags:
-  --help         Show context-sensitive help (also try
-                 --help-long and --help-man).
-  --hub=HUB      The url of a hub, ie nmdc://hubip:411 --nick=NICK    The nickname to use
-  --pwd=PWD      The password to use
-  --passive      Turn on passive mode (ports are not required
-                 anymore)
-  --tcp=3009     The TCP port to use
-  --udp=3009     The UDP port to use
-  --tls=3010     The TCP-TLS port to use
-  --share=SHARE  An (optional) folder to share.
-Some hubs
-                 require a minimum share

-Args:
-  <query>  Search query
 ```

 ```
 dc-download --hub=HUB --nick=NICK --outdir=OUTDIR [<flags>] <user> <fpath>

 Download a file or a directory from a user in a given hub.

-Flags:
-  --help           Show context-sensitive help (also try
-                   --help-long and --help-man).
-  --hub=HUB        The url of a hub, ie nmdc://hubip:411 --nick=NICK      The nickname to use
-  --pwd=PWD        The password to use
-  --passive        Turn on passive mode (ports are not
-                   required anymore)
-  --tcp=3009       The TCP port to use
-  --udp=3009       The UDP port to use
-  --tls=3010       The TCP-TLS port to use --share=SHARE    An (optional) folder to share.
-Some hubs
-                   require a minimum share --outdir=OUTDIR  The directory in which files will be saved

-Args:
-  <user>   The user from which to download
-  <fpath>  The path of the file or directory to download
 ```

 ```
 dc-share --hub=HUB --nick=NICK [<flags>] <share>

 Share a directory in a given hub.

-Flags:
-  --help           Show context-sensitive help (also try
-                   --help-long and --help-man).
-  --hub=HUB        The url of a hub, ie nmdc://hubip:411 --nick=NICK      The nickname to use
-  --pwd=PWD        The password to use
-  --passive        Turn on passive mode (ports are not
-                   required anymore)
-  --tcp=3009       The TCP port to use
-  --udp=3009       The UDP port to use
-  --tls=3010       The TCP-TLS port to use --alias="share"  The alias of the share

-Args:
-  <share>  The directory to share
 ```

 ## Library